Onyx-Protocol/Onyx/docs/protocol/papers/confidential-assets.md

 1. There are only 19 in 2^255 invalid y-coordinates to fail the check #1.
 2. There are only 2 in (2^255 - 19) valid y-coordinates that fail the check #2 when the x-coordinate has non-zero lowest bit.

-The check #3 fails half the time since there are only half of the valid square roots in the prime field.
+Check #3 fails with probability 0.5 because only half of elements in a prime field are valid square roots.
-In other words, the probability of choosing an asset ID that hashes to an invalid point is slightly below 1/2.

 As a result, the probability of choosing an asset ID to cause N decoding failures in a row after M tries follows the binomial distribution.
 For probability above 0.5, M equals 2^N.∎

-**Discussion**

-The alternative solution is to have creators of asset identifiers to choose an issuance program (that defines the asset ID) so that their asset ID always hashes to a valid point.
+**Discussion:** The alternative solution is to have creators of asset identifiers to choose an issuance program (that defines the asset ID) so that their asset ID always hashes to a valid point.
 Unfortunately, this approach rejects roughly half of existing asset IDs created on the blockchains deployed before the extension to _Confidential Assets_.
 We consider that to preserve asset ID compatibility at the risk of an infeasible denial of service attack is an acceptable tradeoff.

-### Theorem A1: asset commitment is perfectly binding
+### Theorem A1: asset commitment is statistically binding

+**Theorem A1:** Asset ID commitment is statistically binding for asset ID under the assumption of a second preimage-resistant hash function that maps asset ID to a curve point.

+**Proof:** First, we observe that [PointHash](#pointhash) function that maps asset ID to an [asset ID point](#asset-id-point) based on Keccak permutation is a statistically binding commitment under the assumption that Keccak is second preimage-resistant (that is, probability of finding a different asset ID mapping to the same _asset ID point_ is negligible).

 TBD: asset id is hashed, blinding factor is proven to be the same by ARP